ankitrox/temporary-access/readme.txt

 = How should I share the magic login link with the users? = There is an option to copy the login link to the clipboard in users listing (Users > Temporary Access) page.
 You can copy the link and share it with user.
 We will introduce the feature to send it via email in future versions.

+= Can I set the expiry in minutes, hours or days? = You can set the expiry to all of these and even in seconds.
+Plugin provides the date and time picker for expiry, so you can select date time upto seconds of your choice.

 = Can I set the option to redirect the users after they login to a specific page? = This option will be introduced in the future version and is scheduled in the roadmap for the plugin.